yakiimoninja/baiken/README.md

   - Example: `/hitboxes ky dp` = `/hitboxes KY dP`.

 - **Character searching.**
-    - Characters can be found either using a part of their name, or any of the [nicknames](https://github.com/yakiimoninja/baiken/blob/main/data/nicknames.json) that exist.
+    - Characters can be found either using a part of their name, or any of their [nickname's](https://github.com/yakiimoninja/baiken/blob/main/data/nicknames.json) that exist.
     - Example: `/moves Happy Chaos` = `/moves happy` = `/moves hc`.

 - **Move searching.**
-    - Moves can be found either using a part of their name, their input, or any of the aliases that exist.
+    - Moves can be found either using a part of their name, their input, or any of their existing aliases.
         - Example: `/frames Anji Needles` = `/frames Anji 236HP` = `/frames Anji ichi`.
     - Charged moves can be found with or without the use of `[]`.
         - Example `/frames may 46S` = `/frames may [4]6S`.
     - All dots in move names are automatically ignored.
         - Example: `/frames leo bts` = `/frames leo bt.S`.
-    - For a fully charged dust attack the alias `5D!` can be used instead.
+    - For a fully charged dust attack, the alias `5D!` can be used instead.
         - Example: `/frames chipp 5D!`.

 - **Character specifics.**
-    - **For normals that have levels like Nagoriyuki.**
+    - **For normals that have levels. (e.g. Nagoriyuki).**
         - Add the level number next to the normal.
         - For Level 1 `fS`: `/frames nago fs`.
         - For Level 2 `fS`: `/frames nago fs2`.
         - For Level 3 `fS`: `/frames nago fs3`.
         - For Level 1 normals nothing needs to be added since it's the default state.

-    - **For specials that have levels like Goldlewis.**
+    - **For specials that have levels. (e.g. Goldlewis).**
         - Add the level number next to the special.
         - For Level 1 `Thunderbird`: `/frames gold Drone`.
         - For Level 2 `Thunderbird`: `/frames gold Drone 2`.